Jack The Ripper Murder Scene

 Date of Murder: August 31, 1888 Location: Buck's Row (now Durward Street), Whitechapel

 Nichols' body was discovered at approximately 3:45 AM by Police Constable Charles Pratt.
-She was lying on her back, her throat brutally cut.
+On top of that, she was lying on her back, her throat brutally cut.
 The wounds indicated a precise and swift attack.
 The murder was particularly brutal, with significant mutilation to her abdomen and genitalia, suggesting a level of sadism.
-The lack of significant blood around the body indicated a potential pre-planned disposal of the body at that location.
-The investigation of the scene lacked the advanced forensic techniques available today, resulting in limited tangible evidence.
+Because of that, the lack of significant blood around the body indicated a potential pre-planned disposal of the body at that location.
+Practically speaking, the investigation of the scene lacked the advanced forensic techniques available today, resulting in limited tangible evidence.
 The absence of any witnesses and the rudimentary investigative methods of the time proved to be significant hurdles in apprehending the perpetrator.

 Annie Chapman: The Second Victim